JohnSerences/python_for_psych_neuro.github.io/README.md

 `_build/` (the generated site) is created by the build and is **not** committed (see `.gitignore`).
-The files `_config.yml.jb1.bak` and `_toc.yml.jb1.bak` are the retired Jupyter Book v1 config, kept only for reference; they are not used and can be deleted.
+The files `_config.yml.jb1.bak` and `_toc.yml.jb1.bak` are the retired Jupyter Book v1 config, kept only for reference.

 ---